ClintH/gtbg/README.md

 * Converts samples to MD-friendly WAV files

 ## In general
 Gtbg is a simple wrapper around [SoX](http://sox.sourceforge.net/), meaning audio processing is high quality, and you are able to do additional processing by specifing [SoX parameters](http://sox.sourceforge.net/sox.html).
+When scanning directories, Gtbg filters out files that don't have WAV, AIFF or MP3 extensions.

 # Installing